 I’ve had this question asked many, many, many times and after a few recent episodes of bad breeding scenarios I am compelled to at least lead the dane community to what good breeding means.
 That way you can think a little deeper into where you are getting your next dane from, or help provide resources to those looking for a Great Dane.

 By no means am I shaming anyone for where they got their current dane from, at one point I didn’t know any different either.
-My Great Dane, Cash came from a nasty breeder and it was with that experience that I decided to do better.
+My Great Dane, Cash came from a nasty breeder disguised as a rescue mission of sorts and it was with that experience that I decided to do better.
 Educate myself on Great Danes and look into the great work of rescue.

-At one point I hated all breeders because I had the mentality that “if breeders didn’t breed we wouldn’t have this problem”, then I quickly realized that we do have amazing breeders out there that are breeding to preserve the Great Dane, a breed we all know and love.
+At one point I hated all breeders because I had the mentality that “if breeders didn’t breed we wouldn’t have this problem”, then after some thought, realized that we do have amazing breeders out there that are breeding to preserve the Great Dane, a breed we all know and love.
 Now, finding that amazing breeder, knowing what questions to ask, what to expect, etc, is where knowledge comes in.

 Why is the breeder breeding?